 A big reason it’s possible for her schedule to be so manageable is because she has other full-time professional coaches on her staff, who Guitron trusts to take care of the clients and the business.

 Currently, she has two other full-time coaches, one who has 40 clients, and the other is a new addition to the team but already has 30 individual program design clients, both of whom have the opportunity to make a good living in the fitness industry without running themselves into the ground.

 “The coaches understand this will be a sustainable thing for them, so they’re able to have balance in their lives too, which is good.
 And I have the time to help them in areas where they feel inadequate and need to be more confident,” Guitron said.

 “They also have more autonomy,” she said, adding that it’s also a better system to cater to coaches’ specific strengths.

 “We can figure out what types of clients they thrive with, whereas in the group model, you just work with the group.
 Like now, if someone wants to work with competitive athletes, then I can be like, ‘cool, let’s send all those people your way,’” she said.

 Guitron concluded: “This is the first model where everyone gets to win.”

-Get an introduction to the same professional coaching education that has helped Guitron become the coach that she is today by signing up for the Free 7-Day OPEX Coaching Course.
+Get an introduction to the same professional coaching education that has helped Guitron become the coach that she is today by signing up for the Free Professional Coaching Blueprint.